Frequently Asked Questions – Kosice International School

 Will my child have access to technology?

-KEIS offers class iPad for every student.
-Students are not placed in front of technological devices for them to use individually.
+KEIS offers class iPads for every student, complemented by laptops in higher grades.
+Students are not placed in front of technological devices to use individually.
 The teacher uses the devices to enhance teaching and learning.
 A blended learning approach (combining technology with real-world experiences) to planning lessons and inquiry activities is applied to support the collaborative and student-led approach to the PYP.
-Besides Apple Classroom, also Media Studio for school projects, Edison educational robots ad ClassVR virtual reality headsets and apps are in use at KEIS.
+Besides Apple Classroom, Media Studio for school projects, Edison educational robots, 3D printers, ClassVR virtual reality headsets, and all different educational apps are used at KEIS.

 Is the Registration Fee refundable?

-The Registration fee is a one-time payment per year to be made on confirmation of a place and is not refundable.
+The Registration fee is a one-time payment per year to be made upon confirmation of a place and is not refundable.

 Do candidates for admission have to sit an entry test?

-In general, student reports from previous schools provide sufficient evidence of a child’s academic level and achievements.
+Generally, student reports from previous schools provide sufficient evidence of a child’s academic level and achievements.
 In some cases, however, KEIS may require students to sit our entrance test.
+From Grade 7 up, we test English language skills, too.

 How will my non-English speaking child manage in a school with English as the language of instruction?